Dreaming381/Latios-Framework-Documentation/Transforms/Choosing the Right Transform System.md

 `WorldTransform`, just read the component directly.
 And if you want to write transforms or read local space, use `TransformAspect` which abstracts hierarchy details.

+Cached QVVS is the default Transform System in the Latios Framework.
+It supports all features, including Motion History, Hierarchy Update Modes, and GameObjectEntity.

 ### Extreme Transforms Augmentation